Josiah-Kitchin/CodeBounty/README.md

 By Hai Le, Josiah Kitchin, Miro Garcia

-Computer Science students a the University of Oregon
+Computer Science students at the University of Oregon

 A mobile dating app written with React Native on the Expo framework